eWaterCycle/grpc-versions/README.md

 ## Add new version

-1. Adjust grpc version in [.github/workflows/dist.yml](.github/workflows/dist.yml)
-2. Create a release with same version
+1. Create a GH release with same version as gRPC version you want to build.
+For example `v1.30.2`.
-3. Wait for job to add tarballs to release
+1. Wait for GH action job to add tarballs to release
-4. Update versions-manifest.json with new version and tarballs
+1. Update versions-manifest.json with new version and tarballs